Flux calibration of the AAO/UKST SuperCOSMOS H-alpha Survey: Flux Calibration of the SHS survey images

-The SHS coverage is illustrated in Figure~\ref{fig:coverage}, where the quality rank for each field is colour-coded.
+The full sky coverage of the SHS is illustrated in Figure~\ref{fig:coverage}, where the quality flag for each field is colour-coded.
 Note that the third-ranked fields are essentially devoid of diffuse \ha\ emission.
 Figure~\ref{fig:histogram} shows the CF distribution for 170 fields (of 233) that could be fit with a linear function.
-The distribution of the first ranked-fields has a mean value of 11.9 $\pm$ 2.9 counts/px/R (1$\sigma$ dispersion), while the second-ranked fields have a mean 12.2 $\pm$ 3.2 counts/px/R. The weighted mean is 12.0 $\pm$ 3.0 counts/px/R, which can be used as a default value for those fields without a formal CF determination.
-This approach then provides a direct mechanism to determine \ha\ fluxes for individual emission structures not resolved by SHASSA, including, for example, many new compact MASH PNe discovered from the SHS data (e.g. Parker et al. 2006; Miszalski et al. 2008).
+The distribution of the first ranked-fields has a mean value of 11.9 $\pm$ 2.9 counts\,pix$^{-1}$\,R$^{-1}$ (1$\sigma$ dispersion), while the second-ranked fields have a mean 12.2 $\pm$ 3.2 counts\,pix$^{-1}$\,R$^{-1}$.
+The weighted mean is 12.0 $\pm$ 3.0 counts\,pix$^{-1}$\,R$^{-1}$, which can be used as a default value for those fields without a formal CF determination.
+This approach then provides a direct mechanism to determine \ha\ fluxes for individual emission structures not resolved by SHASSA, including, for example, many new compact PNe discovered from the SHS data (Parker et al. 2006; Miszalski et al. 2008).